 ??-1661.
-Uninhabited Indian native land Shenoroke Indian tribe
+This was uninhabited Indian native land belonging to the Shenoroke Indian tribe.

 1745-1778.
-Peter and Mary lived with their children in Rye.
-These were the oldest daughter Eve, Augustus, who probably had a mild mental retardation syndrome. older brother James, the two blinded children, “Blind Peter”, and AnnaMarika.
-A brother Frederick had died in infancy.
-Their son John was born in 1745, the year of their move and spent his boyhood life on the farm before he moved to NY for college.
-The youngest Frederick was born in 1747.
+Their third son John was born in 1745, the year of their move and spent his boyhood life on the farm.
+A fourth son, Frederick was born in 1747 and the youngest child Mary was born in 1749 and died four years later.
 The Property was managed as a farm and the open field from the rear of the house toward the sound was mowed each year.
 This is the oldest continuously mowed field in the State of New York.

-1805: The first burial of the infant son of Goldsboro Banyer and the same year of his father in the East Meadow and the start of the Jay Cemetery.
+1804: The decision to start a family cemetery on the Rye property was made.
+John, while no longer living there was still very interested and involved with the family and what was happening in Rye.
+One of the factors that made the start of a cemetery on the family property was in 1810 realignment of the streets in New York was to occur.
+This made the Orchard were the family was buried tenth street.
+A move of the family plot became necessary.
+Also the death of the infant son of Maria Jay Banyer, Goldsboro Banyer and the same year of his father resulted in their burial in the East Meadow and the start of the Jay Cemetery.
 This was to be available for all related to JJ father Peter Jay.
-In 1807 the remains of family members that included his wife were removed from the Family Vault in the church in the Bowerie and buried in a plot in the new Jay Cemetery in Rye.
+Then in 1807 the remains of family members that included his wife were removed from the Family Vault in the meadow in the Bowerie and were buried in a plot in the new Jay Cemetery in Rye.

 1823: Sir James Jay died.
 After the Revolutionary War he had returned to live and practice Medicine in New Jersey.
 He did not marry but lived with Anne Erwin.
 His Loyalist standing had separated him from his brother.
 He was buried next to “Blind” Peter in the Jay Cemetery.